 You specify the DMARC policy in a DMARC record, where the policy appears in the p tag, like p=none.

 DMARC record is a version of the Domain Name System (DNS) TXT record added to the domain to help the receiver manage emails based on a sender’s domain reputation.
 DMARC record is the implementation of DMARC policy on your domain.

 3.3.
 What is DMARC Report?

 DMARC provides reporting capabilities to allow email domain owners to gain visibility into how their email domain is used across the Internet and which email sources are sending from it.

-The feedback comes in a form of a report which is sent by the incoming email processor to the email address specified in the DMARC record, for example, rua=mailto:firstname.lastname@example.org.
+The feedback comes in the form of a report, which is sent by the incoming email processor to the email address specified in the DMARC record, for example, rua=mailto:firstname.lastname@example.org.

 You can receive 2 types of reports: aggregate reports (stand for the rua= tag in the DMARC record) and forensic reports (stand for the ruf= tag in the DMARC record).